Vyral/paul-lopez/_posts/2019-05-02-how-do-inspections-fit-into-a-real-estate-transaction.md

 1\.
 General home inspection.<br>2\.
 Termite inspection<br>3\.
 Roof inspection<br>4\.
 Chimney inspection (if applicable)<br>5\.
 Pool inspection (if applicable)

 In the counties where these inspections are obtained prior to placing the home on the market, it provides a lot of good information on the sales price that is set for your home.
-It allows the buyer more completely understand the true condition of your home prior to placing an offer on it.&nbsp;
+It gives the buyer the chance to completely understand the true condition of your home prior to placing an offer on it.&nbsp;

 {% include pullquote.html %}